rkingruby/spring-petclinic-microservices-opentelemetrysample/README.md

 ![Spring Petclinic Microservices architecture](docs/microservices-architecture-diagram.jpg)

-## In case you find a bug/suggested improvement for Spring Petclinic Microservices

-Our issue tracker is available here: https://github.com/spring-petclinic/spring-petclinic-microservices/issues

 ## Database configuration

 In its default configuration, Petclinic uses an in-memory database (HSQLDB) which gets populated at startup with data.